This degree option integrates the preparation for the Preliminary Multiple Subject Teaching Credential.

-- Candidates must obtain and submit verification of a Certificate of Clearance or hold a valid CTC-issued permit or Credential.
+- Candidates must obtain and submit verification of a Certificate of Clearance, or hold a valid CTC-issued permit or Credential.
 The Certificate of Clearance is a document that verifies the candidate has completed the California Commission on Teacher Credentialing fingerprint, character, and identification process.
-[Candidates are required to obtain a Certificate of Clearance prior to scheduling any coursework with a field experience component and/or prior to clinical practice (Practicum and Student Teaching).]
+Candidates are required to obtain a Certificate of Clearance or other CTC-issued permit prior to scheduling any coursework with a field experience component and/or prior to clinical practice.

-- Candidates are also required to submit a negative TB test (valid within four years) prior to scheduling any coursework with a field experience component and/or prior to clinical practice (Practicum and Student Teaching).
+- Candidates are also required to submit a negative TB test (skin tests are valid for four years) prior to scheduling any coursework with a practicum observation component and/or prior to clinical practice/student teaching.

-- Candidates who have coursework from other colleges/universities that may meet coursework requirements at Pacific Oaks should contact their faculty advisor for transcript review and approval by the Dean of the College.
+- Candidates who have coursework from other colleges/universities that may meet coursework requirements at Pacific Oaks should contact their faculty advisor for transcript review and approval by the Dean of the School of Education.

-Prior to registering for classes each semester, it is recommended that students meet with their Faculty Advisor to identify the appropriate classes to take and to review their progress towards degree completion.
+Prior to registering for classes, it is recommended that students meet with their Faculty Advisor to identify the appropriate classes to take and to review their progress towards degree completion.

 All ground courses are considered Blended as each has an online component (Canvas and a designated platform Portfolium).

 Candidates in Credential programs will complete an electronic portfolio on a designated platform Portfolium.
 The portfolio is comprised of signature assignments and other assignments completed by the candidate throughout their program coursework.
 Satisfactory evaluation of the portfolio is required in order for degree conferral.
 A bachelor’s degree is a requirement for the Preliminary Multiple Subject Teaching Credential.

 Every student has an assigned faculty advisor who is available to provide program specific advisement related to a specific program field.
 These advisors are a resource for specific questions candidates may have about classes and curriculum.